bemporad/jax-gnep/README.md

-# jax_gnep — A KKT-based Algorithm for Computing Generalized Nash Equilibria
+# jax-gnep — A KKT-based Algorithm for Computing Generalized Nash Equilibria

 This repository includes a numerical solver to solve nonlinear **Generalized Nash Equilibrium Problems (GNEPs)** based on **JAX**.
 The decision variables and Lagrange multipliers satisfying the KKT conditions jointly for all agents are determined by solving a nonlinear least-squares problem via a **Levenberg–Marquardt** method.
 If a zero residual is found, this corresponds to a potential generalized Nash equilibrium, a property that can be tested by evaluating the individual best responses.